Vitals Today

 • Physical exercise as a cause of Anaphylaxis - December 9, 2024

-There are two factors in its etiopathogenesis: the retention of breast milk, followed or not by bacterial infection.
-The most frequent germ involved is Staphylococcus aureus (usually methicillin-sensitive)
+There are two factors in its etiopathogenesis: retention of breast milk, whether or not followed by bacterial infection.
+The most frequent germ involved is Staphylococcus aureus (generally methicillin-sensitive).

 Most common risk factors